Why Do Hotels Require You to Be 21?

 Kevin Wang

 Most U.S. hotels default to a 21+ minimum check-in age.
-The reason isn't the drinking age and it's not a federal rule — it's liability insurance, with a backstory that traces to the spring-break properties of the 1980s.
+The reason isn't the drinking age and it's not a federal rule.
+It's liability insurance, hardened into a 40-year corporate norm that franchisees can still override.
 Here's how that policy actually got set.

 The 21+ minimum check-in age that you hit when you try to book at a Hilton or Marriott isn't a law.
 It's not a federal rule, it's not a state regulation, and it's not because of the U.S. drinking age.
 It's an insurance pricing decision that hardened into a corporate-policy norm over the last 40 years.